The 2018 Farside Football Pool

 - 2015 Schedule Notes makes note of the some of the changes for this season, like a slight shift in afternoon game times, early games nearly every week, three games in London this year, etc.

 - So which game’s on, anyway? the506.com does superb broadcast maps of the nation showing what’s on where.
-Please don’t tell me we get Dallas at San Francisco!
+Please don’t tell me we get Buffalo at Baltimore!

 Oh no!
 There is also a detailed description of how the decisions are made about which markets get which broadcasts.